Ada-Developers-Academy/core-unit-1/intro-to-git/reviewing-git-history.md

 ## `$ git status` Gives Us Clues to Debug Git

-Sometimes, developers will get into a weird "state" of Git. `$ git status` will often give clues about how to debug this state. `$ git status` will tell us if we're in the middle of a process, such as merging (explained later), or in a strange Git "location."
+Sometimes, Git can seem like its in a weird "state". `$ git status` will often give clues about how to debug this state. `$ git status` will tell us if we're in the middle of a process, such as merging, or in an unexpected Git "location," such as the wrong repo or branch.
+Both of these situations are discussed in later lessons.

 ### !end-callout